 Danger: This command isn't very well tested.
 And results have been known to be wrong.
 If it doesn't just work, you may want to run pyoxidizer init and incorporate relevant files into your project manually.
 Sorry for the inconvenience.

-3.5 Building PyObject Projects with build
+3.6 Building PyObject Projects with build

 The pyoxidizer build command is probably the most important and used pyoxidizer command.
-This command does the following:
+This command evaluates a pyoxidizer.bzl configuration file by resolving targets in it.